Joan Trumpauer Mulholland: Personal life

-She married Dan Mulholland, separated in 1975, and divorced in 1980 but lived only a block away from each other in Arlington.
+She married Dan Mulholland, separated in 1975, and divorced in 1980, but lived only a block away from each other in Arlington.
 In a December 2019 interview with The Bulletin newspaper, Dan Mulholland said: "The kids were with me all weekend, and I had one of the kids over every Wednesday, 'cause with five kids, you seldom get one-on-one time with them."

 Legacy

-Documentaries

-In the PBS documentary Freedom Riders (airdate May 16, 2011), Mulholland is featured as one of 40 former college students from across the United States who embarked on a bus ride from Washington, D.C. to New Orleans, on May 6–16, 2011, retracing the original route of the Freedom Riders.
+In the PBS documentary Freedom Riders (airdate May 16, 2011), Mulholland is featured as one of 40 former college students from across the United States who embarked on a bus ride from Washington, D.C., to New Orleans, on May 6–16, 2011, retracing the original route of the Freedom Riders.
 In her interview for Freedom Riders, she recalls the harrowing conditions at Parchman.